digitalocean/csi-digitalocean/test/e2e/README.md

 1. Add a new testdriver YAML configuration file
 1. Extend the list of supported Kubernetes releases in `e2e_test.go`
 1. Extend the list of tested Kubernetes releases in `.github/workflows/test.yaml`
+1. Extend the list of deleted container images in `.github/workflows/delete.yaml`

 ### handle-image.sh